annamonkman/sei-project-one/README.md

   }
 ```

-### Start Game, restart game
+### Start Game, Restart Game

-In HTML I created three divs for the start lose and win pop-ups with buttons on.
-In CSS I gave them an ‘absolute’ position and display of ‘none’.
+In the HTML I created three divs for the start lose and win pop-ups with buttons on.
+In CSS I gave them an ‘absolute’ position and display of ‘none’. </br>
+I added event listeners to the start and restart buttons that would call the startGame function. </br>
+The startGame function:
-I added event listeners to the start and restart buttons that would call the startGame function.
-In this function it started with the popup display to ‘none’.
-Then it calls all of the fucntions that move the animated items ie. moveCrispsFive, moveRatNine at the current position that is stored in a let variable.
-It also adds the snail at the snailCurrentPosition.
-I had an issue at first with the animated items speeding up when I restarted.
+- Changes popup display to 'none'.
+- Calls all of the functions that move the animated items ie. moveCrispsFive, moveRatNine at the current position that is stored in a let variable.
+- Adds the snail at the snailCurrentPosition.

 ```javascript
 function startGame(event) {